How to Block Ads in Gmail: Full Guide

 How to Delete All Promotions in Gmail

 Not only Google-driven ads can be a source of annoyance for Gmail users.
 The crazy amount of promotions that we all receive sometimes makes usage of Inbox impossible!
 This isn’t necessarily spam or adware but the newsletters from the events you’ve ever visited or discounts from online stores you’ve bought a piece of clothes years ago.
 Scrolling through such obsolete things distracts you from important business conversations or simply getting stuff done.
+Therefore, there is a desire to get rid of ads in Gmail.

 Deleting all the old, sometimes unread, promotional emails in one bulk is possible.
 It gets easier when you still have Social and Promotions tabs in your Gmail.
 Once you are in one of these tabs, simply check the Select box under your Gmail search bar.
 This will select all conversations on the page (usually 50).
 Next to this, you will see a blue sign Select all … conversations in …: click it and then also the Trash icon in the upper panel.
 Once the action is confirmed, you will see how hundreds or even thousands of forgotten promotional emails disappear.